 Writing Crime & Thrillers – Advanced

-Work on your crime novel or psychological thriller with dedicated online teaching from a genre expert and bestselling author.
+Work on your crime novel or psychological thriller with dedicated online teaching from a genre expert and award-winning author.

 Taught via live webinars and workshops on our Learn platform